 Flutter sleeves are very feminine and with soft flowing fabric like organza.
 They are the perfect finish for a top or summery dress.
 The fullness or amount of flutter depends on how much gathered fabric you put into the sleeve.
-Flutter sleeves can be layered for added volume and effect.
+A flutter sleeve can be layered for added volume and effect.

 Frilled sleeves, sometimes called ruffled sleeves, add layering and volume to the sleeve extension and to the shoulder area of the garment.
 The gathered or ruffled part may be pleated or just lightly gathered for a soft effect.
 The type of fabric chosen for these types of sleeves will dictate the amount of gathering used in the sleeve.

 These types of sleeves are a traditional style of sleeve adapted from medieval times.
 It is puffed at the top and tapers down to a tight fit at the bottom.
 It usually has many buttons decorating the tightly fitted part of the sleeve.
 This style is another popular wedding dress style.
 See the red dress in the photo below.

 Kimono types of sleeves are inspired by the traditional Japanese dress style.
-It is wide and long and loose.
-It is a comfortable style for blouses, dresses and robes.
+It is wide, long, and loose, as well as a comfortable style for blouses, dresses, and robes.
 Due to the width of the sleeve, garments will have an oversized armhole to fit the kimono sleeve.

 The lantern sleeve is almost the opposite of a Juliet sleeve.
 It is fitted at the top and then gathered below the elbow, and then gathered again into a cuff at the wrist.
 It is most often seen in a full length, but it can also be shorter or ¾ length.

-The long sleeve refers to a sleeve that ends at the wrist and it can be fitted, full and any combination of many other sleeve types.
-It is one of the best types of sleeves in Winter or people wishing to wear more covering clothing.
+The long sleeve refers to a sleeve that ends at the wrist, and it can be fitted, full, and any combination of many other sleeve types.
+It is one of the best types of sleeves in Winter for people wishing to wear more covering clothing.

 18. Mutton Leg Sleeves